How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 The Value of Clean Jewelry

 Dirt and debris gathering on your jewelry is normal.
-Oils from your skin, deodorant, perfume, soaps with fragrance, and lotions, all accumulate onto jewelry like rings, diamond studs, bracelets, and necklaces.
+Oils from your skin, deodorant, perfume, soaps with fragrance, and lotions, all accumulate onto jewelry like rings, diamond studs, bracelets, and diamond necklaces.
 The grime can be abrasive to the prongs and other settings causing the metal surface to tarnish or the diamonds to fall out of the ring over time.
 However, simple maintenance through regular cleaning can help prolong the life of your jewelry.

 closeup of person's fingers with a diamond ring